China’s DeepSeek unveils latest models a year after upending global tech

 The performance of the Chinese-developed model attracted particular attention as its developers claimed to have spent less than $6m on computing costs – a fraction of the multibillion-dollar budgets that are usual in Silicon Valley.

-Some tech analysts challenged DeepSeek’s account of working with such scant resources, arguing that the start-up most likely had access to greater funding and more advanced chips than acknowledged.
+Some tech analysts challenged DeepSeek’s account of working with such scant resources, arguing that the startup most likely had access to greater funding and more advanced chips than acknowledged.

 DeepSeek’s arrival on the scene prompted blowback in some countries amid concerns about data protection and Chinese government censorship.